kartikn27/nlp-question-detection/README.md

 # nlp-question-detection

-## Given a sentence, predict if the sentence is a question or not
+### Given a sentence, predict if the sentence is a question or not

-I have used 3 methods to across
+I have used 3 methods

-## Part 1 - detect a question and Part 2 - detect the type of the question.
+#### Part 1 - detect a question and
+#### Part 2 - detect the type of the question.

-METHOD 1: Using Basic Parse Tree created using Stanford's CORE NLP This is the most basic experiment among the three.
+## METHOD 1: Using Basic Parse Tree created using Stanford's CORE NLP
+This is the most basic experiment among the three.

 I have used the Penn Treebank’s Clause level tags to detect if the sentence is a question.